Application Guidelines - Community Sport for All Initiative

 - delivery of funding disbursement;

-- community sport initiatives content development and delivery;
+- community sport initiatives, content development and delivery;

 - resource design, printing and distribution;

-- translation services for web content, promotional material and activities, social media, communication and documents related to the project; and
+- translation services for web content, promotional material and activities, social media, communication and documents related to the project;

 - travel, meals, accommodation, facility rental for program delivery or development opportunities.
+Travel expenses must not exceed the rates permitted for travel on government business;

-- data development and management; and
+- medals, trophies and banquets; and

 In-kind contributions are considered real contributions to the cost of the proposed project but are not reimbursable.
 Donated goods and services may be considered in-kind contributions if they: